Introduction: The “Mistranslations” In Modern Bible Versions

 The Trinity: Also, because the Holy Spirit is referred to as 'He' or "Him" in quite a few places in The New Testament, many people assume that the Holy Spirit is a divine person just like the Father and the Son.
 In fact, the grammar is often used by many evangelicals as the first line of defense against any challenges to the doctrine.
 The problem is that the grammar cannot legitimately be used to support the idea that the Holy Spirit is the male third Person of the Trinity.
 DETAILS.
 Note this is only one chapter of six part article.

 A “Guarantee” of Salvation: The translators of the NIV (along with the New King James, the Contemporary English Version and the Amplified Version) have not only mistranslated words, but have gone on to add others that were not in the original Greek, thus leading countless numbers of people astray.
 See A “Deposit” “Guaranteeing” Our Inheritance?
-In fact, I would not touch the NIV with a barge pole.

 However, most of the articles below are still relevant.
 The Apocrypha was excluded from the canon for, usually, very good reasons.
 The Living Bible, The Message and The Good News Bible are horrendous paraphrases.
 And considering how many ‘mistranslations’ there are in all versions, the KJV only arguments are ludicrous.